 When you've set up URIports for your reporting needs, you'll receive many reports when violations or errors are triggered.
-These reports can sometimes clutter up your view.
-That's why we've built features into your URIports account that allow you to hide or block reports that are not important or can't be fixed, so only important reports are visible.
+Unfortunately, these reports can sometimes clutter up your view.
+That's why we've built features into your URIports account that allows you to hide or block reports that are not important or can't be fixed, so only essential reports are visible.
 Let's look at the easiest way to use these features.

-Okay, let's say you're receiving reports for something you can't fix at this moment, or the content is not really interesting.
-You can set up an ignore rule so that newly received reports are automatically marked as hidden.
-Our systems and algorithms process ignored reports, but mark them as hidden so they don't appear in your default view.
-You won't receive notifications about ignored reports.
+Okay, let's say you're receiving reports for something you can't fix at this moment, or the content is not interesting.
+You can set up an ignore rule so that newly-received reports are automatically marked as hidden.
+Our systems and algorithms process ignored reports but mark them as hidden, so they don't appear in your default view.
+You will also not receive notifications about ignored reports.
 You can view these reports by flipping the Show hidden switch.

-When you receive reports of things you can't fix – like when site visitors use extensions or anti-virus programs that inject code etc. – you can set up a block rule.
+When you receive reports for issues you cannot fix – like when site visitors use extensions or anti-virus programs that inject code etc. – you can set up a block rule.
 It works the same as ignoring, but we drop the report as soon as we receive it and don't process it.
 Blocked reports aren't visible in your account.

 Fair Use Policy